Did you know that the holidays are the perfect time to develop a gift PR guide?

 In addition to curating this content personally for your brand, the team at Pressfarm goes one step further to distribute it widely and put it in front of your target audience.
 By submitting your content to the right startup directories, media outlets, and professional networks, the Pressfarm team can boost your online visibility.
 This strategy is designed to ensure you rank in relevant organic search results across search engines like Google, Yahoo, and Bing!

 Finally, as a client, you get access to a media database of 1 million+ journalists, bloggers, and influencers across different industries.
-With these contacts, you can build a media list of people to reach out to if you need help spreading the word about your gift guide.
-On the other hand, maybe you’d prefer to leave the process of building media lists to the experts so that you can focus on putting together the best gift guide ever.
-If this is the case, then you can wait for Pressfarm’s account executive to personally build media lists with the best media contacts in your niche.
+With these contacts, Pressfarm can build you a custom media list of people to reach out to if you need help spreading the word about your gift guide.
+Our custom media lists are ideal if you’d prefer to leave the process of building media lists to the experts.
+This way, you can focus on putting together the best gift guide ever.

-The right PR package from Pressfarm could go a long way towards helping you put your holiday gift guide in front of the right eyes.
+The right PR package from Pressfarm could go a long way toward helping you put your holiday gift guide in front of the right eyes.

 4) Discuss product samples